-Vinification: The fruit was pressed without crushing, barrel fermented in French oak (15% new barrels), aged on the lees with complete malolactic fermentation, stirred every two weeks, and bottled after twenty months in barrel.
+Vinification: The fruit was pressed without crushing, barrel fermented in French oak (15% new barrels), stirred every two weeks during primary fermentation, aged on the lees with complete malolactic fermentation, and bottled after nineteen months in barrel.

 Tasting Notes: Flavors of pears and apples with earthy background notes; nice integration of wood spice and fruit, rich in the mouth with good balancing acidity.